Omar-p/learning-notes/aws/aws.md

   - (Composite) partition key + sort key
 - u can configure a table with a provisioned capacity or on-demand capacity.
   - capacity{speed} is measured in read/write capacity units.
     - on-demand capacity is measured in request/operation units.
+2.5x more expensive.
+      - unknown workload, unpredictable traffic, new application.
     - provisioned capacity is measured in read{RCU = 4KB per second}/write {WCU=1KB} capacity units.
       - most ops have a minimum consumption of 1 RCU or 1 WCU.
       - reserved allocation of capacity so if u know u will have a requirements for a long term capacity on dynamodb table-> u can purchase reservations and u'll get a cheaper rate.
+      - if u exceed the provisioned capacity temporarily u can use burst capacity.
+        - burst capacity is a pool of capacity that u can use to exceed the provisioned capacity for a short period of time.
+        - burst capacity is consumed when u exceed the provisioned capacity.
+        - burst capacity is replenished at a rate of 1
+        - if burst capacity is consumed, u'll get a "ProvissionedThroughputExceededException" error.
+          - it's then advised to do an exponential backoff rety.
 - the item in table MAX SIZE IS 400KB. including key & values.
   - Each ITEM have a unique value for PK and SK.
     - can have NONE, ALL, MIXTURE or different attributes (has no rigid attributes schema)